-This photo is of a case handled by Injury Lawyer Flora Templeton Stuart who traveled to the scene with a team of experts and Vanderbilt Hospital where the client had been taken with crushed legs.
-Our client was traveling in Warren County, Kentucky when a driver who was over the hours and fatigued, ran a red light hitting his car and knocking our client onto the pavement.
+This photo is of a case handled by the Law Firm of Flora Templeton Stuart who traveled to the scene with a team of experts and Vanderbilt Hospital where the client had been taken with crushed legs.
+Our client was traveling in Warren County, Kentucky when a driver who was over the hours and suffered from truck driver fatigue, ran a red light hitting his car and knocking our client onto the pavement.
 He was fortunate to survive.
 This case is an excellent example of the dangers of semi-truck drivers who operate these huge trucks on our highways after driving over 11 hours in violation of federal law.
 We collected well over a million dollars for our client.

 Truck drivers must follow strict rules about when they are allowed to drive and when they must rest.
 But, some truck drivers don’t follow these rules.
 When they are tired, they can crash.
 The best truck companies have fatigue management training and teach the driver the need to receive adequate rest and to be well-rested.

 The Federal Motor Carrier Safety Administration (FMCSA) regulates the number of hours a commercial truck driver can drive in any given 24-hour period.
 It also requires truck drivers to take extended breaks after longer trips.
 Truck drivers are then required to keep track of their hours within their logbooks.
 Highway safety patrol and truck companies then review these logs to ensure that the drivers are complying with these rules and regulations.

 Unfortunately, truck drivers are not rewarded for the time they do not drive.
 Each truck driver earns money for the miles he or she covers, not for “down” time.
 This can lead some truck drivers to improperly log their hours so they can get paid more, and so their companies can earn more.
 These actions can lead to truck driver fatigue, which then leads to trucks running off the road, jackknifing, rolling over and other types of auto accidents.